 - The business plan you begin with, whether that’s a detailed document or a few notes, will not be the same business model at year one, year two, or year three.
 You’ll mostly be exploring and learning and then forming a greater understanding to help shape and inform your offering

 - Say yes, even when it feels scary.
 Last year, I said yes to more opportunities, like speaking on panels and collaborating on content and it’s one of the best things I’ve done and something I wish I’d done sooner

 - Likewise, learn to say no if you need to.
 You are in control of creating a business that works for you as much as you are for your clients or customers

 I have so many ideas I want to explore and it’s exciting to be able to build on the business I have already created.
-I feel like now I have the foundations in place, I can continue to shape my services so that I can keep on supporting my clients in the most effective way and working alongside them on projects that I am truly passionate about.
+I feel like now I have the foundations in place, I can continue to shape my services so that I can keep on supporting my clients in the most effective way and working on projects that I am truly passionate about.

 The nature of what I do means that I can’t always communicate what I’m working on until 6-12 months later and so there are some incredible brands I’ve been working with over the last year that are set to launch in the coming months and I can’t wait to show you what’s been keeping me busy!

 So there you have it, I hope you feel like you know the Medialuxe story a little more.
-From the bottom of my heart I want to thank every single person that has helped this business to grow and given me the confidence to keep doing what I’m doing and of course, thank you to my wonderful clients for trusting me to support you and your brilliant brands.
+From the bottom of my heart, I want to thank every single person that has helped this business to grow and given me the confidence to keep doing what I’m doing.
+And of course, thank you to my wonderful clients for trusting me to support you and your brilliant brands.